Lindsey Pelas Shows Off Stunning Figure While Posing In A Pool With Two Dogs

-Model, podcaster and former Playboy Cyber Girl of the Month Lindsey Pelas brought the heat to her popular Instagram profile on Sunday, September 27 with another new video update.
+Former Playboy Cyber Girl of the Month Lindsey Pelas brought the heat to her popular Instagram profile on Sunday, September 27 with another new video update.
 In the sultry share, the Eyes Up Here host was captured in a bold, one-piece swimsuit as she posed provocatively in a picturesque pool while being flanked by two golden retrievers.

 In the accompanying caption, Pelas wrote about having a fun, animal-filled weekend.
 And while the reel she uploaded clearly served to advertise a popular energy drink, the 29-year-old appeared to be enjoying the time with her canine companions on the shoot.
 Similarly, her fans seemed to find amusement in the playful display as well, taking to the comments section in multitudes with words of praise.

-“Omg Lindsey I love you,” exclaimed one impassioned user.
+“Omg Lindsey I love you,” exclaimed one user.
 “Absolutely beautiful.”

 “Lucky dogs,” wrote another fan.

-Meanwhile, fellow model and social media maven Jessica Killings chimed in with a trio of heart-eyed emoji faces.
+Meanwhile, fellow model and social media maven Jessica Killings chimed in with a trio of heart-eye emoji faces.

 The short clip began with the camera zooming in on Pelas as she stood up in the shallow pool.
-In the background, a small waterfall was visible while Lindsey curled one hand around her wet hair and allowed the other to rest against her hip on the opposite side.
+In the background, a small waterfall was visible while she curled one hand around her wet hair and allowed the other to rest against her hip on the opposite side.
 After a few beats, the camera panned out to reveal the full poolside scene, including the dogs that sat beside her.

 Pelas’ bodysuit was multicolored, featuring a hot pink hue in the front and back and swaths of black on each side.
 The garment clung tightly to her ample attributes, emphasizing the modest curves created by her hips and bustline.
 It also allowed for a considerable showing of cleavage, as Pelas had left its front-side zipper in a lowered position.